hasanzaidi1/hasanzaidi1/README.md

 <h1 align="center">Hi 👋, I'm Hasan Zaidi</h1>

+🌟 Passionate Full Stack Engineer | Automation Enthusiast | Backend Development Guru 🌟

-A passionate Full Stack Engineer with a focus on automation and backend development.
-I work with various tech stacks, including Selenium, C, JavaScript, and PostgreSQL.
+I’m a dedicated Full Stack Engineer who thrives on turning complex challenges into efficient, elegant solutions.
+My journey has led me through a diverse tech landscape, where I’ve honed my skills in Selenium, C, JavaScript, and PostgreSQL.

-I’m always eager to explore new technologies and build efficient solutions to complex problems.
-I believe in writing clean, scalable code and improving user experience.

----

-### 🔭 Current Projects
-- **Password Strength Meter**: A C program to evaluate password strength based on multiple criteria.
-- **Student Registration System**: A full-stack web app for managing student data using Node.js and PostgreSQL.
+With a natural curiosity for exploring new technologies, I’m always on the lookout for innovative ways to enhance user experiences and streamline processes.
+I take pride in writing clean, scalable code that not only meets requirements but also elevates the overall functionality of a project.

+Let’s connect and collaborate on transforming ideas into reality! 🚀

 ---

 ### 📫 Get in Touch